listenToRipley/c-/ZenvaC++/Notes.md

 `<<` provide output text inside quotations marks after that.

 `>>` provides the input inside of a variable type that must be defined before being called.
-See [types](./Notes.md/#variable-types) of how to do so.
+See [types](./Notes.md/#types) of how to do so.

 Statements must end with `;`

-## Variable Types
+## Variable

+Variables are a named instance of a [type](./Notes.md/#types) the holds data.

+Variables must be started before referenced, but the can change throughout their life, but not change the [type](./Notes.md/#types) of state they are.
+This is what makes C++ a statically typed language.

+### Types

-1. Integers
+1. Integers - full number values

-2. Doubles
+2. Doubles - numbers with decimal values

-3. Booleans
+3. Booleans - true or false

-4. Strings
+4. Strings - text related